 The biggest issue is too much gauze and not enough things that you actually need in a first aid kit.
 Most people are not trained on things you will find inside the kits which makes it hard for a person who actually cares about safety to be prepared.

-If your going to build your own first aid kit there are a few things that should take priority in your kit.
+If you're going to build your own first aid kit there are a few things that should take priority in your kit.

 Top Three Injuries That Occur At Home and Work.

-Think of these things when building your trauma kit: What are the potential injuries that could occur during an normal day scenario?
+Think of these things when building your trauma kit: What are the potential injuries that could occur during a normal day scenario?
 What would I need if this (natural disaster) occurred?

 1. Sprains and Strains

 Have you gotten a paper cut?
 Even that tiny injury can create lots of pain for a person.
-Larger cuts and wounds occur everyday and in your kit there should be some sort of compress but not just gauze.
+Larger cuts and wounds occur every day and in your kit, there should be some sort of compress but not just gauze.
 Have I mentioned that EMS and first aid kits use way too much gauze?
-The issue is that it sticks to the wound and doesn’t promote healing.
-Its much better to use a non-adherent pads.
-They absorb blood better and it doesn’t peel of your scab every time you go to change the bandage.
+The issue is that it sticks to the wound and doesn't promote healing.
+It's much better to use non-adherent pads.
+They absorb blood better and it doesn't peel off your scab every time you go to change the bandage.
 There are other products as well that can stop bleeding instantly.
 For more info click here.

 Burns can really be a burden whether they are from the sun or from getting up close and personal with a fire.
-Most people place their burns under water but it induces the risk of infection since tap water isn’t sterile.
-Is it better then nothing? yes, but we want the best.
+Most people place their burns underwater but it induces the risk of infection since tap water isn't sterile.
+Is it better than nothing? yes, but we want the best.
 When looking through burn sprays and ointments realize that they typically just trap in the heat creating more damage.
 You need something that can pull out the heat.
-After testing dozens of sprays and gels we suggest this but encourage you to do your research to find what meets your needs.
+After testing dozens of sprays and gels we suggest Cool Blaze Burn Gel.

 Know what you are buying and why you are buying it.
 Don't waste money on areas that aren't necessary but don't cheat yourself by paying for things cheap things that won't actually help in an emergency situation.
 You may even consider getting a nice organized bag that is easily accessible through various pockets vs a backpack with everything just mixed together and hard to find.